What is the best kegel exerciser?

 Cons: Not heavy enough for some

-For a great all round Kegel weight system check out the Intimate Rose set.
+For a great all-around Kegel weight system check out the Intimate Rose set.
 They come with a range of 6 weights ranging from 0.9oz to 4.4oz.
 It’s a great way to progress from beginner and build up the strength of your pelvic floor.
-The box contains the bullet-shaped cones which are smooth and easy to insert.
+The box contains bullet-shaped cones which are smooth and easy to insert.

 The intimate rose company is fantastic for customer service.
 If you are having trouble with the weights, they are eager to give you suggestions to make them work for you.
 They took user feedback from their original line and developed the next generation range.
 The new silicone tail makes them much more hygienic than the original fish line string.